armory/docs/content/en/docs/spinnaker/terraform-enable-integration.md

 ## Named Profiles

+{{% alert title="New feature" %}}Named Profiles is a new feature in Armory Spinnaker 2.20.
+Previously, you needed to mount a sidecar that contained your credentials.
+If you are on an earlier version, see the v.20-2.19 version of this [page](https://archive.docs.armory.io/docs/spinnaker/terraform-enable-integration/#configure-terraform-for-your-cloud-provider) to learn more about mounting a sidecar. {{% /alert %}}

 A Named Profile gives users the ability to reference certain kinds of external sources, such as a private remote repository, when creating pipelines.
 The supported credentials are described in [Types of credentials](#types-of-credentials).

 ### Types of credentials